-So selecting a notebook with the dimensions tabulated, a tape measure and a spray-can to mark Tony set out the boundary of the first plot with a generous allowance for expansion.
+Selecting a notebook with the dimensions tabulated, a tape measure and a spray-can to mark, Tony set out the boundary of the first plot with a generous allowance for expansion.
 As Tony went with Junior ably handling one end of the tape, Tony used the spray marking the post holes.
-The fencing diagram called for a 30-centimetre trench with three-metre high posts with the bottom mesh buried and the top enclosed with netting.
+The fencing diagram called for a 30-centimetre trench with three-metre-high posts with the bottom mesh buried and the top enclosed with netting.
 Tony had thought 'just what am I keeping out?'
 With a latch-able gate at one end set in a sturdy frame to allow access to work with the tractor.

-By the time the layout was complete, it was time for dinner, so they adjourned to the rooms.
-First Tony washed, then assembled some food, all of which Junior found amusing.
+By the time the layout was complete, it was time for dinner.
+The pair adjourned to the rooms.
+First Tony washed, then prepared food, all of which Junior found amusing.

-Relaxing after the meal, while washing the dishes Tony asked, 'This Junior name, is your name also Garth so that there is no confusion?'
+Relaxing after the meal, while washing the dishes, Tony asked, 'Is your name also Garth so that there is no confusion?'

 'All male juveniles are called something similar until they meld at which time a new name is selected to indicate what you intended to do,' Junior explained, 'Girls are usually called Blossom or Bud."